 The timeline for more recent changes is still available, allowing the user to move forward without losing any changes:

-The Undo widget currently displays the last 15 edits in the timeline, but users can always rewind to the Message opened state to undo all changes since the message was initially opened in the editor.
+The Undo widget currently displays the last 15 edits in the timeline, but users can always rewind to the Message opened state to undo all changes since the message was initially opened in the builder.

 We are also doing additional testing to see if the number of recent edits can be increased beyond 15 without negatively impacting the browser’s performance.
 We will update this section if the number is increased.

-The last saved edits are only available at the session level, so they reset every time the editor is loaded.
+The last saved edits are only available at the session level, so they reset every time the builder is loaded.
 If you need to provide a complete message history, you can build a custom one based on the onSave and onChange events (see below).

 Activating the widget